turingschool/community_content/README.markdown

 ## Topics & Themes

-Students in module 2 have the option to give a lightning talk on either a tech-related topic OR a topic related to the student's background before coming to Turing.
+* **Module 2 students**: Your topic can either be tech-related OR related to your background before coming to Turing.

-Students in modules 3 and 4 will choose topics that fit into one of the themes below:
+* **Module 3 and 4 students**: Your topic should fit into one of the themes below:

 * Computer Hardware
 * Computer Science